 Therefore I'm going to be straight with you: you're not going to get better by staying in bed, miserable and worried!
 I know what can help though, but let's talk first in Part 2 about what people might notice: The Signs of a Mental Breakdown.

 Oh and if you have suffered a trauma from which you have difficulties recovering, have a look at my page on PTSD symptoms.
-PTSD has a massive impact on relationships!
+PTSD can have a huge impact on relationships!